SFDO-Community/Summit-Events-App/docs/set-up.md

 1. In Setup go to User Interface -> Sites and Domains -> Sites
 2. Click the "New" button next to the site header
 3. Enter the following data in the form
-    * Site Label: UST Events
+    * Site Label: Summit Events
-    * Site Name: UST_Events
+    * Site Name: Summit_Events
     * Active Site Home Page:
-        * Select the magnifying glass look-up icon and in the dialog select USTEvent
+        * Select the magnifying glass look-up icon and in the dialog select SummitEvents
     * Leave all other settings at their defaults
 4. Click "Save"
 5. Click the "Active" link under Action next to the site you just created